Alexander Duff, 1st Duke of Fife: Death and funeral

 In December 1911, while sailing to Egypt on the SS Delhi, the Duke and his family were shipwrecked off the coast of Morocco.
 They spent some time in the water before being rescued and then had to walk four miles to find accommodation.
-Although they all survived, the Duke fell ill with pleurisy, probably contracted as a result of the shipwreck.

 He died at Aswan in Egypt on 29 January 1912, and his elder daughter, Princess Alexandra, succeeded to the dukedom of 1900, becoming Duchess of Fife and Countess of Macduff.
 His other titles, including the dukedom created in 1889, all became extinct.

 On his death his estate was valued for probate purposes at £1 million, an amount equivalent to £79.7 million in 2022.
 He held 249,000 acres.